cvallescristian/sortify-website/CONTEXT.md

 - Prefer use scss.module instead to use style div property.
 - Include a global.scss that should contains standard variables. like colors, font's size and media sizes.
 - Don't create files more than 100 lines of code.
 Try to modularize.
+- Try always to follow a design standard.
+Like button or block pattern.